grv07/doc/resume.typ

 #line(length: 100%)

 == *Summary*
-- Results-driven Senior Software Developer with over 9 years of experience designing and scaling microservices and web applications.
+- Results-driven Senior Software Developer with 9+ years of experience building and scaling microservices and web applications.
-- Expert in Rust-based systems, with proficiency in Actix-web, gRPC, and Sea-ORM, complemented by strong Python and DevOps skills.
+- Proactive backend engineer with a focus on asynchronous systems, message queues, and infrastructure reliability.
+- Thrives in distributed, remote-first teams with timezone-flexible, async collaboration and minimal supervision.
+- Skilled in system design, high-performance Rust development, and resilient backend architecture.
 - Proven track record in leading complex DB migrations, optimizing performance, and contributing to open-source projects like Askama and Helix.
+- Passionate about solving deep technical challenges and delivering robust, production-grade software.

+// Results-driven Senior Software Developer with over 9 years of experience designing and scaling microservices and web applications.
+// Proactive backend engineer with a strong focus on asynchronous systems and infrastructure.
+// Thrives in asynchronous, distributed teams with minimal supervision; experienced in timezone-flexible collaboration and remote-first development workflows.
+// Adept at system design, high-performance Rust development, and backend architecture.
+// Passionate about solving deep technical challenges and delivering production-grade software.

+// - Results-driven Senior Software Developer with over 9 years of experience designing and scaling microservices and web applications.
+// - Expert in Rust-based systems, with proficiency in Actix-web, gRPC, and Sea-ORM, complemented by strong Python and DevOps skills.
+// - Proven track record in leading complex DB migrations, optimizing performance, and contributing to open-source projects like Askama and Helix.
-- Adept at driving end-to-end development in fast-paced, remote environments
+// - Adept at driving end-to-end development in fast-paced, remote environments

 #text(fill: contribution-color )[
 == #text(fill: heading-color)[*Open-Source Contributions*]